meirgarfinkel/rag-ml/README.md

-# RAG-ML: Retrieval-Augmented Generation Demo with FastAPI
+# RAG-ML: Retrieval-Augmented Generation Demo

 ## Overview
 A minimal but functional Retrieval-Augmented Generation (RAG) pipeline backend built with FastAPI and Python.